hannibal002/SkyHanni/CONTRIBUTING.md

 Dependencies on `hannibal002/SkyHanni-REPO` are explicitly excluded from the open check, as that repository is considered part of the same release unit.

 An entry can also fail to resolve, for example a mistyped number or a link into a repository the workflow cannot read.
-Such an entry publishes a failing commit status and is listed in the comment with the line it was read from.
-The label is not applied, because no waiting relation is known to exist.
+In that case the comment shows only the broken lines, because the state of the other dependencies says nothing useful while the section itself is broken.
+The commit status fails as well.
+The label still follows the genuinely open dependencies.

 A comment is posted when a PR starts waiting, when the list of open dependencies changes, when an unresolvable entry appears or disappears, and when a dependency PR is closed.
 It names the closed PR if the run was triggered by one, followed by the dependencies that are still